 6. Integrated rural development, and promotion of LEADER and Community-Led Local Development

-This theme is led by the Village Action Association of Finland, SYTY and the Latvian Rural Forum, LRF.
-The Project Managers are Kim Smedslund of SYTY and Anita Selicka of LRF.
+This theme was led by ERCA through the Village Action Association of Finland SYTY and the Latvian Rural Forum LRF, Project Managers were Kim Smedslund of SYTY and Anita Selicka of LRF.
+The work involved 88 participants from 19 countries: Albania, Armenia, Austria, Denmark, Estonia, Finland, Germany, Ireland, Italy, Latvia, Moldova, Norway, Switzerland, Slovenia, Ukraine, England, Wales, Scotland, Northern Ireland.

-- gathering ideas and case studies related to the needs of young people in rural areas, and how these needs may be met
+- conducting surveys to gather ideas and case studies related to the needs of young people in rural areas, and how these needs may be met

 - building a network of young people and their organisations in rural areas within the framework of the European Rural Parliament